Eye Health Central

 Wash Your Hands Thoroughly: Before handling or inserting your contact lenses, always wash your hands with mild soap, so that it doesn't contain oils or fragrances that might stick to the lenses and irritate your eyes.
 After washing, dry your hands with a lint-free towel.

-Keep Lenses Clean and Disinfected: After removing your contact lenses, clean them with the recommended solution if not wearing daily disposables.
+Keep Lenses Clean and Disinfected: After removing your contact lenses, clean them with the recommended solution unless you are wearing daily disposables.
 Rubbing and rinsing your lenses will remove any debris or bacteria.
-Then store them in a case filled with fresh disinfecting solution.
+Then store them in a clean case filled with fresh disinfecting solution.
 Don’t reuse the same solution as this diminishes its effectivity.

-Replace Contacts and Storage Cases Regularly: Contact lenses actually have an expiry date, be it daily, bi-weekly, monthly or yearly.
-Always replace them as recommended.
+Replace Contact lenses and Storage Cases Regularly: All contact lenses have an expiry date, be it daily, bi-weekly, monthly, or yearly.
+Always replace your lenses as recommended.
 Also, remember to change your lens case at least every three months and ideally monthly.
 A lens case can become a breeding ground for bacteria over time, which can lead to irritability and eye infections.

 Limit Wear Time: It might be tempting to wear your lenses continuously, but it’s essential to give your eyes a break.
 Over-wearing can cause oxygen deprivation, leading to complications.
-Always follow your optometrist's recommendations and remove them if you feel any discomfort whatsoever.
+Always follow your optometrist's recommendations and remove your lenses if you feel any discomfort whatsoever.

-Follow Up Regularly with Your Eye Doctor: Yearly check-ups or as recommended by your eye doctor, are crucial to ensure that your eyes remain healthy and the contact lenses still fit properly.
+Follow Up Regularly with Your Optometrist: Yearly check-ups, or as recommended by your optometrist, are crucial to ensure that your eyes remain healthy and the contact lenses still fit properly.
 Your eyes can change over time, and regular check-ups help in early detection of potential issues.

 ‘Listen’ to Your Eyes: If you experience redness, itching, unusual discharge, or any form of discomfort, remove your contacts and consult an eye care professional immediately.
 These could be signs of an infection or another eye issue!